nlpxucan/nlpxucan.github.io/_pages/about.md

 # Bio
-* Can Xu is currently a Senior Research Scientist at Microsoft Bing.
+* Can Xu is currently a Senior Research Scientist at Microsoft AI.
 He has contributed core techniques for Microsoft XiaoIce (微软小冰), New Bing and Baidu Paddle.
 * Can Xu has published 30+ papers in top-tier international conferences, such as NeurIPS, ACL, ICLR, EMNLP, AAAI etc.
 * His research interests include large language models, dialogue systems, and information retrieval.
 * He received bachelor’s degree in computer science from Sichuan University and master's degree (advisor was Jingsong Yu) in computer technology from Peking University.